 Time series models

-In this study we used time series models to detect the trend of rCFR for COVID-19 .Three mathematical time-series models: SES, ARIMA, and Prophet were used analysis data.
-The time series models were selected based on the variables where (cumulative rCFR) rCFR data and meteorological factors were used.
+In this study we used time series models to detect the trend of COVID-19 cases and deaths.
+Four mathematical time-series models: SES, ARIMA, ARIMAX and Prophet were used analysis data.
+The time series models were selected based on the variables where daily COVID-19 new cases data and meteorological factors were used.
 Using the time series models with the reported COVID-19 data, we predicted trends for the probable thirty days and presented them in the figures in result part.
 We also used SES model as a standard to evaluate the accuracy of other models.
-Previously theses models were used among confirmed Covid-19 affected patients over 192 countries (32).
+Previously these models were used among confirmed Covid-19 affected patients over 192 countries (32).

 SES Model (Simple Exponential Smoothing):